 Why is an annual physical exam important?

-There are multiple reasons because of which a regular checkup is important.
-Some serious conditions tend to not exhibit severe symptoms right away like high cholesterol, diabetes, and high blood pressure but all these health concerns if not managed well can lead to life-threatening problems.
+There are multiple reasons why a regular checkup is important.
+Some serious conditions tend not to not exhibit severe symptoms right away like high cholesterol, diabetes, and high blood pressure but all these health concerns, if not managed well can lead to life-threatening problems.
 A physical check-up will allow your doctor to assess whether all these health factors (blood pressure, glucose level, and cholesterol level) are within the normal ranges.

 A full physical exam can also be an opportunity for your doctors and you to look into your immunization history and medication records.
 The doctor can review the medications you’re on and see if you are taking the right doses of them.
 Immunization history is generally for children.
 A primary care physician will check to see if any major vaccinations are still required.